Louisville Main Library

 The Louisville Main Library is the main branch of the Louisville Free Public Library, which is a public library system serving the city of Louisville, Kentucky.

 Description and history

-The Louisville Main Library is sited at Fourth and York streets, south of Broadway in downtown Louisville.
+The Louisville Main Library is sited at Fourth and York streets, south of Broadway, adjacent to downtown Louisville.
 In 1969, a $4 million north building was added to the classicizing Carnegie structure.
 This provided an additional 110000 sqft of floor space, compared to the 42,000 sqft in the original building.